JoshSummerTop/mj-squared/README.md

 - **Engage through comments** and likes
 - **Connect with like-minded people** in age-targeted communities

-The platform emphasizes **safety and age-targeted content** through category and age group targeting, making it ideal for communities that need to maintain targeted boundaries.
+The platform emphasizes **safety and age-targeted content** through category and age group targeting, making it ideal for communities that need to maintain targeted boundaries.tr

 ## 🚀 Key Features